co1ncidence/co1ncidence.github.io/mysite/content/posts/some-cool-scripts.md

   - Showcase
 ---

-> This post will most likely get updated as time goes by
+> This post is very messy and mostly made for testing code blocks.

 ## Vibe: